GameServerManagers/LinuxGSM-Docs/Usage.md

 ````
 You can edit this file with any Linux text editor like `nano` or `vi`.

-LGSM does not provide specific information about altering this configuration file except for some special games showed in "Game Info" section from the [wiki](https://github.com/GameServerManagers/LinuxGSM/wiki).
+LinuxGSM does not provide specific information about altering this configuration file except for some special games showed in "Game Info" section from the [wiki](https://github.com/GameServerManagers/LinuxGSM/wiki).
 There are also many websites that provide documentation and support on configuring your server.

-## Start Parameters & LGSM Settings
+## Start Parameters & LinuxGSM Settings

 Servers commonly require [[Start-Parameters]] to set some settings.
 Start parameters are command line options appended to server's executable when you start it.